-If you look at the short ingredient list, you will see that this ilish macher recipe is actually quite a simple Bengali fish curry which is amazingly healthy and good for health.
+If you look at the short ingredient list, you will see that this ilish macher recipe is quite a simple Bengali fish curry which is amazingly healthy and good for health.
 It is 100% steamed, which means no frying or any other cooking process involved which would destroy the nutritional value of the fish.
-This is the best thing about Bengali ranna recipes, they are wholesome, packed with goodness and come together quite effortlessly.
+This is the best thing about Bengali ranna recipes, they are wholesome, packed with goodness, and come together effortlessly.
 Here’s a detailed recipe for Ilish Bhapa.

 - Grind the coconut and poppy seeds into a fine paste